What are Integrations?

-What integrations are supported?
+What APIs are supported?

-How do I set up and run integrations?
+How do I set up and run Integrations?

 How do I know it works?

-Currently, in order to test your integration, you will need to trigger it from a Flow.
+Currently, in order to test your Integration, you will need to trigger it from a Flow.
 You can then check the Integration's output by running the Test Client - click Test Client at the top-right of any page.